esbmc/esbmc/README.md

 $esbmc file.c --k-induction
 ````

 Where `file.c` is the C program to be checked, and --k-induction selects the k-induction proof rule.
 The user can choose the SMT solver, property, and verification strategy.
+Note that you need math.h installed on your system, especially if you run a release version. build-essential typically covers math.h.

 For this particular C program, ESBMC provides the following output as the verification result:

 ````
 *** Checking inductive step